luk036/ellipsoid-method/ell-review.md

 # Concluding Remarks

-Should be known to students.
+It is important for students to be aware of this information.
-The ellipsoid method is not a competitor but a companion of interior-point methods.
+The ellipsoid method is not in competition with interior-point methods; rather, it works alongside them.

 TBD.